cnord/doc-security-center/english/12-cloud-services.md

 ### Login to Partner Account

-To log in to an account of an already registered partner on the https://cloud.cnord.ru/ web- page, select the "Log in" tab.
+To log in to an account of an already registered partner on the [cloud.cnord.net](https://cloud.cnord.net/) page, select the "Log in" tab.
 Shall enter the e-mail address in the "E-mail" field and the password specified after the partner registration in the "Password" field.

 ![Login to partner account][id-13-09]